AlpineGrizzly/go-maze-gen/README.md

 Cool resource for future go projects https://www.digitalocean.com/community/tutorials/how-to-build-and-install-go-programs

 ## BUGS
-- [ ] Mazes are sometimes unsolvable, could be something funky with the algorithm.
 ## TODO
 - [ ] Allow for a player to be able to solve the mazes
 - [ ] Implement other maze generation algorithms that can be selected with a flag